UCL/research-computing-with-cpp/01projects/sec03MultipleFiles.md

 ## Header Files

-Forward declarations for functions are helpful, but they can still clutter up our code if we are making use of large numbers of functions!
+Forward declarations for functions are helpful, but they can still clutter up our code if we are making use of large numbers of functions.
+We would also need to rewrite these forward declarations for _every_ source file that needs to use them!
 Instead, we put these declarations in **header files**, which usually end in `.h` or `.hpp`.
-We use `#include` to add header files to a `.cpp` file: this allows the file to get the declaration from the header file.
-The definitions are not kept in the header file, they are in a separate `.cpp` file.
+We use `#include` to add header files to a `.cpp` file: this allows the file to get all the declaration from the header file.
+The definitions are not kept in the header file, they are in a separate `.cpp` file so that they can be compiled separately.

 In this case the files look as follows: